F1bythenumbers

 by admin | Mar 25, 2019 | 2019 Australian GP, Alfa Romeo, Ferrari, Haas, McLaren, Mercedes, Racing Point, Red Bull

+2019 Australian GP: Is Ferrari’s power unit broken?
 Time for Ferrari again.
-I was planning on doing an analysis of the race leaders, but I thought that this would be a good time to get some data from Ferrari and see if it indicates that something could have been wrong with the Ferrari power unit.
-If you are an...
+I was planning on doing an analysis of the race leaders, but I thought that this would be a good time to get some data from Ferrari and see if it indicates that something could have been...

 Categories